How To Bet On Super Bowl 2024 In Oklahoma

 For the first time ever, Las Vegas will host the Super Bowl in 2024 at Allegiant Stadium, home of the Las Vegas Raiders.
 Super Bowl LVIII will be broadcast live on CBS with Jim Nantz and Tony Romo serving as the lead announcers.
 The 49ers and Chiefs are scheduled to kick off at 6:30 p.m.
 ET or 5:30 p.m.
 CST.

 Reba McEntire and Post Malone will join the pregame festivities.
 McEntire will perform the national anthem while Post Malone will sing “America is Beautiful”.
-Then, eight-time Grammy Award-winning artist Usher will headline the entertainment for the Pepsi Halftime Show.
+Then, eight-time Grammy Award-winning artist Usher will headline the entertainment for the Apple Music Halftime Show.

 Find everything that you need to know about Super Bowl 2024 below.